Computer Networking Chapter 2 (Layer 3-4)

 -

-When a TCP session ends, a "four-way handshake" will start when both hosts agree to terminate the session.
+Session Termination: When a TCP session ends, a "four-way handshake" will start when both hosts agree to terminate the session.
+This can be done when the server finishes sending the data to the client.

-Here is an example of how a TCP conversation starter would look like from a Layman's perspective:
+Here is an example of how a TCP conversation starter (three-way handshake) would look like from a Layman's perspective.
+Let's say PC1 is someone's PC while PC2 is a web server:

 So: